Learn how to make Quilted Placemats with this easy pattern and tutorial. These placemats are beautiful and functional, perfect for your table!

 Cut your piece of fleece or batting which will form the center of your placemat.
 I made mine 11 by 14 inches but do whatever size you like.
 Do allow a little extra around your edges for trimming and squaring off, say 1/2 an inch on each side.

 For the accent pieces, cut strips of fabric 1.5 to 2 inches wide by 5 inches long.
 I used 8 of these pieces.
 Lie out your fabrics until you are happy with the color balance.

 The same as we did for the Christmas Stockings, place two pieces more or less in the middle on top of the fleece, with right sides facing.
-Line up the edges and sew along one of the longer edges with a 1/4 inch seam.
+Line up the edges and sew along one of the long edges with a 1/4 inch seam.
 Open out and press.
 Stitch several lines horizontally through the fabric strips to quilt them to the backing.

 Then build up the strips one at a time to the top and the bottom, pressing and quilting each piece until the whole side is completed.

 Cut your main piece of fabric to fit over the rest of the fleece with a little leftover for trimming.
 With the right sides of the fabric facing each other, line up one edge with the right-hand edge of the accent panel and stitch with a 1/4 inch seam.
 Open out and press neatly.